notjj1234/notjj1234/README.md

 Its a work in progress right now!
 TLDR: its a 2D topdown RPG game that incorporates speech challenges via microphone

-### 🔧 What I Do/Did
-- Develop cross-platform apps with Flutter & JavaScript
-- Build applications that help streamline English learning for young children (or adults).
-- Taught STEM and currently teaching English to kids aged 4–10.
-- Work with Google APIs (Sheets, Drive) to automate and simplify workflows.

 ### 🎸 A Bit More About Me
 - I love music, and I’m part of a small rock band 🎶
-- I'm passionate about building things that solve real-world problems
-- I live in Kawasaki City Japan.
 - Learning Japanese!
 Studying for N3

 ### 📫 Contact me!
 Feel free to DM me on GitHub or connect via email: **orallojohnjames@gmail.com** I have a Discord but I'm never on it but if you REALLY want it I can send it to you!

-Have a good one!